rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: getColorById(colorId)   String

+	:param String colorId:

+	.. raw:: html

-	:param String colorId: The id of the color
+		The id of the color